UofTCoders/council/admin/instructor_emails.md

 Hi `Name`,

 This is a friendly reminder that you are signed-up to teach `lesson title` on `date of lesson` with UofT Coders.
-Here are some more details to help the lesson go as smoothly as possible.
+Here are some details to help the lesson go as smoothly as possible.

 1. Please arrive 5 min prior to 6pm to give us time to set-up.
 We have an HDMI adapter for our projector, if you require a special adapter for your device, please let us know.